University of Roehampton

 London District of the Methodist Church

-The Foundation collaborates with Methodists across the country, but particularly those within London, and works to make available to the district, circuits and churches some of the opportunities which come from SWF’s partnership with Roehampton University.
+The Foundation collaborates with Methodists across the country, but particularly those within London, and works to make available to the district, circuits and churches some of the opportunities which come from SWF’s partnership with the University of Roehampton.

 MODEM is a national ecumenical Christian network, which encourages dialogue between exponents of leadership, organisation, spirituality and ministry.